 Capacity: 20L

 Unfortunately, we didn’t like how this small day pack looked.
-It’s made from a wrinkly fabric that rustles and feels flimsy but is actually very strong.
-It has no pockets or any shape or structure, so when it’s not full it sags and looks unattractive.
+It’s made from a wrinkly fabric that rustles and feels flimsy, although it’s actually very strong.

 Osprey Ultralight Stuff Pack